Healthcare Improves While Biotechs Look Great

 Healthcare Segments Are Well-positioned

 Healthcare has been struggling all year and was down a little, -0.5% for the year, entering November.
 By the end of November, it had moved higher but still lagging the broader market.
-The S&P Healthcare Index (XLV) is up +8% for 2020, compared to a +13% gain for the broader S&P 500, while the Prudent Healthcare model portfolio is up +34%.
+The S&P Healthcare Index (XLV) is up +8% for 2020, compared to a +13% gain for the broader S&P 500, while the Prudent Healthcare model portfolio is higher by +34%.

 Industry segments like biotechs, medical devices, and medical services, have performed better than the overall healthcare sector.
 The Nasdaq Biotechnology Index is up +17% in 2020, and the Prudent Biotech portfolio is up +48%.
 These segments remain well-positioned as mentioned in our quarterly outlook last month.
 Deal-making is growing in biotechs.